mandeeps/SU-WaterCam/README.md

 ## Raspberry Pi 4 with Flir camera, IMU, and Quectel Cellular modem+GPS
 Ideally we will have an image that can be flashed onto an SD card for new builds.

-Installation from scratch: Use Raspberry Pi Imager to install current stable 64-bit Raspberry Pi OS lite to a microSD card with SSH enabled in the configuration options, along with the user account name and password.
+Installation from scratch: Use Raspberry Pi Imager to install current stable 64-bit Raspberry Pi OS lite to a microSD card with SSH enabled in the configuration options, along with the user account name and password, and configure a unique hostname for each system that makes sense (like the installation location)

 https://www.raspberrypi.com/software/